martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 }
 ```
 The primitive function `callcc` avails to the continuation
 the state of the evaluator at the time `callcc` was called.
-Note that
+When the continuation is called, it restores this state.
-the calling convention places a dummy value `undefined` for
+The calling convention places a dummy value `undefined` for
 the return value of `callcc` on top of `operands`.
-When the continuation is called, it restores this state.
 The return
 value of the continuation is the argument of the continuation, which
 will replace the dummy value.